I answered my phone and greeted the BDC Manager we’d been training at one of our client’s stores.

 Do this monthly, and you have yourself a marketing department.
 The breakdown occurs when ownership, management or marketing creates and launches advertising campaigns without educating the sales and BDC teams about these new initiatives.
 It is one thing to place a banner on your website’s homepage.
 It is something entirely different (and better) to keep them abreast of all active campaigns in weekly meetings.

 As a dealer, if you’re dedicating dollars to marketing efforts (and we know you are), you need to ensure both your sales and marketing departments are working together to generate a high return on your investment.
 It must be a consistent element of your car sales training.
-The moment a shopper encounters a salesperson or BDC agent who doesn’t reinforce the campaign, or even worse, gulp, isn’t familiar with it, the campaign loses all credibility.
+The moment a shopper encounters a salesperson or BDC agent who doesn’t reinforce the campaign, or even worse, isn’t familiar with it, the campaign loses all credibility.

 Here is how to integrate your sales and marketing at each campaign’s launch: